Society-Against-Mass-Entropy/same/README.md

 1. Creating art to inspire adoption of the society's goals
 2. Maintaining volatility in markets by pushing against the calculated mean
 3. Pursuing the sustainable advancement of humans toward the ultimate goal of breaking out of the currently known universe
-4. Maintaining longevity in the face of constant deterioration (variable entropy)
+4. Maintaining longevity in the face of constant deterioration (mass/variable entropy)
 5. Enlightening those who follow other organized religions to the beauty and necessity of scientific theories and doubt

 ## Practices